-Analysis | The obvious goal of the Arizona recount: Injecting more doubt in the 2020 results
+Analysis | The obvious goal of the Arizona recount: Injecting more doubt into the 2020 results

 “What’s important to remember is that Cyber Ninjas is the coordinating firm of four companies conducting components of the audit,” it said in a statement.
 “In each component, the company administering that work has election experience in that area.
 Each member of our team has been part of election audits, including Cyber Ninjas, which was part of election audits in Michigan and in Georgia.”

-The company is headquartered in Florida where, according to interviews conducted by Politico, no one seems to have heard of it.
+The company is headquartered in Florida, where, according to interviews conducted by Politico, no one seems to have heard of it.
 But people have heard of Doug Logan, the company’s founder.
 He made something of a name for himself late last year … promoting obviously false claims about voter fraud in the 2020 election.

-Perhaps you remember Sidney Powell, the one-time member of Trump’s legal team who was deep-sixed after her wild conspiracy theories about electronic voting machines drew unwelcome (though completely justified) negative attention.
+Perhaps you remember Sidney Powell, a member of Trump’s legal team who was deep-sixed after her wild false claims about electronic voting machines drew unwelcome (although completely justified) negative attention.
 After being sued by two of the companies against which she’d made false claims, Smartmatic and Dominion Voting Systems, Powell was forced to admit that she not only had no evidence but that “no reasonable person” would have believed her claims.

 One person who not only believed her claims but who helped reinforce them was Doug Logan.
 He put together a document titled “Election Fraud Facts & Details” that makes the same claims about Smartmatic and Dominion that have been repeatedly debunked.
 (For some reason, it is still on Powell’s website.)
-The Logan document makes a number of other dubious claims, too, including pointing to “Statistical Analysis by multiple mathematicians” that he claims shows fraud occurred — the analyses don’t — and that there were “Startling Vote Spikes” in vote counting in 2020, something that was demonstrably a function of large cities reporting their votes.
+The Logan document makes a number of other dubious claims, too, including pointing to “Statistical Analysis by multiple mathematicians” that the claims shows fraud occurred — the analyses don’t — and that there were “Startling Vote Spikes” in vote counting in 2020, something that was demonstrably a function of large cities reporting their votes.

-All of this goes back to our original point: there are enough allegations floating out there that not only can one construct a worldview centered around fraud but the existence of so many allegations themselves are often used as evidence of impropriety without cause.
+All of this goes back to our original point: There are enough allegations floating out there that not only can one construct a worldview centered on fraud but the existence of so many allegations themselves are often used as evidence of impropriety without cause.

-Asked last month if he stood by the debunked claims Powell had elevated, Logan said he did.
+Asked last month whether he stood by the debunked claims Powell had elevated, Logan said he did.
 This is the person leading the recount effort in Maricopa County.

 How that recount is unfolding is itself murky.
-While the counting is being live-streamed, its observable only from a distance.
-That holds in the room, too: the media has not been given an opportunity to review what’s underway.
+Although the counting is being live-streamed, its observable only from a distance.
+That holds in the room, too: Media outlets have not been given an opportunity to review what’s underway.
 Reporters were told that they would need to sign up as volunteer observers; one reporter from the Arizona Republic was turned away after being told she was being vetted by organizers.

-Meanwhile, the counting itself is being done by individuals who appear to have undergone a somewhat different vetting process.
-The group includes a man named Anthony Kern, a former Republican state representative who not only endorsed fraud conspiracy theories after the election but was at the Capitol on Jan.
+Meanwhile, the counting itself is being done by people who appear to have undergone a somewhat different vetting process.
+The group includes a man named Anthony Kern, a Republican former state representative who not only endorsed false fraud claims after the election but was at the Capitol during the insurrection on Jan.
 6. Even after this history was made public, he was allowed to participate in the recount.

 Perhaps Kern is applying a rigorously objective assessment to each ballot he reviews.

 But then there’s the process itself.
-A lot has been made of the fact that, at the outset, the ballots were being examined under an ultraviolet light, apparently in an effort to find watermarks on ballots — and, presumably, to flag possible fraudulent ballots if they had no such watermarks.
+A lot has been made of the fact that, at the outset, the ballots were being examined under ultraviolet light, apparently in an effort to find watermarks — and, presumably, to flag possible fraudulent ballots if they had no such watermarks.

-Elections officials threw a bit of cold water on that strategy though: none of the ballots was watermarked.
+Elections officials threw a bit of cold water on that strategy though: None of the ballots were watermarked.

-Then there’s the fact that the ballot counters have been trained to check to see if early ballots have been folded, a process given the hilariously scientific-y name of “Kinematic Artifact detection,” according to reporter Garrett Archer.
+Then there’s the fact that the ballot counters have been trained to check whether early ballots have been folded, a process given the hilariously scientific-y name of “Kinematic Artifact detection,” according to reporter Garrett Archer.
 Here, too, there’s a bit of a problem, as Archer’s outlet, ABC15, reports:

 “All mail-in-ballots are early ballots, but not all early ballots are mail-in ballots.
 Maricopa County residents were also invited to vote early, in person at vote centers across the county as they became available starting in October 2020.
 According to Archer, ballots sent to military and overseas residents are also not folded.”

-Consider what is likely to follow, then: the Cyber Ninjas squad announces that it has completed its review of the ballots and has found, to its endless concern, that a number of early ballots — perhaps more than the 10,500-vote margin in the state — failed its “kinematic artifact” test.
+Consider what is likely to follow, then: The Cyber Ninjas squad announces that it has completed its review of the ballots and has found, to its endless concern, that a number of early ballots — perhaps more than the 10,500-vote margin in the state — failed its “kinematic artifact” test.
 It simply cannot vouch for the validity of those votes.

 The state scrambles to make the point above about early ballots, but the damage has been done.
-Another point of data is connected by red string to the sprawling conspiracy theory on Trump’s Mar-a-Lago corkboard.
+Another point of data is connected by red string to the sprawling false claim on Trump’s Mar-a-Lago bulletin board.

-Put more plainly: the object of the recount is solely to introduce new questions about the vote in Arizona, a task undertaken under an umbrella of “validation.”
+Put more plainly: The object of the recount is solely to introduce new questions about the vote in Arizona, a task undertaken under an umbrella of “validation.”
 Logan and Arizona Republicans assume that something untoward happened and are looking to bolster that claim.

 Clouds float by, and that one looks a bit like voter fraud, if you squint.